XLIVE99/Hand_Procedural/README.md

 - Currently, full-active hand can fall while aiming.
 I tried to calculate shifted center of mass and move fingers according to that center of mass but failed.
 I am open for solution to this problem.

 ## Known Issues
 - Full-active IK solver script is way complicated to understand.
 Feel free to open issues or mail me if you have any questions.
+I am planning to simplify it when I am free.